anilkumarmeena/epochlens/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Privacy

+EpochLens respects your privacy.
+It does NOT collect, store, or transmit any personal data.
+All processing happens locally in your browser.
+See our [Privacy Policy](PRIVACY.md) for details.

 ## License

 MIT License - see [LICENSE](LICENSE) for details.